Perry double-double helps Mississippi St. top Alabama 80-73

 The opening half was back and forth and neither team led by more than six.
 The first half also featured 16 lead changes and four ties.

-Lewis knocked down his third 3-pointer of the first half to cap a 7-0 Alabama run, giving the Tide a 34-28 lead with 5:02 left in the half.
-However, Mississippi State closed the half on a 13-4 run that was capped by a Weatherspoon 3-pointer to give the Bulldogs a 41-39 halftime advantage.
+Lewis knocked down his third 3 pointer of the first half to cap a 7-0 Alabama run, giving the Tide a 34-28 lead with 5:02 left in the half.
+However, Mississippi State closed the half on a 13-4 run that was capped by a Nick Weatherspoon 3 pointer to give the Bulldogs a 41-39 halftime advantage.

 Alabama shot 47% in the first half and made 8 of 17 beyond the arc.
 Mississippi State shot 49% overall from the field and made 3 of 8 from 3-point territory.
 The Bulldogs held a slim 18-17 rebounding advantage in the first half, and had 11 assists and five turnovers.
 Alabama had eight turnovers in the first half.